 But it’s not all doom and gloom, if you take the time to choose the right people (this should be taken in to account when hiring for or promoting to roles with people management responsibility), provide training and instil a guide of what people management looks like in your business, you’ll be off to a good start.

-Check back what makes a good people manager or get in touch.
+Check back to see what a people manager’s role involves or get in touch.